Skip to contents

 Installation

-You can install the development version of vrtility from GitHub with:
+You can install vrtility from GitHub with:

 # install.packages("pak")